License GuideSOC 11-9111

 Read more

-Operating a nursing home without an active administrator license violates state law across the country.
-Violators face civil fines and must return any income earned during unlicensed operation.
-States impose harsher consequences for repeat offenses, including criminal charges that may result in jail time.
-The specific penalty varies by state and offense history.
+Practicing as a nursing home administrator without an active license violates state law across the country.
+Violators face civil fines and must repay any income earned while unlicensed.
+Repeat offenses may result in criminal charges in some states.
+The specific penalties vary by state and the details of each case.

 Career Outlook